adspect/adspect/tips.md

 ## Dedicated IP Blacklist Stream

-Streams have a useful “Blacklist all IP addresses in “Review” mode” setting for collecting IP blacklists of moderators during the “Review” phase of stream lifecycle.
+Streams have a useful "Blacklist all IP addresses in "Review" mode" setting for collecting IP blacklists of moderators during the "Review" phase of stream lifecycle.
 This setting may be used to create a dedicated stream for the purpose of collecting a single blacklist of all moderators, bots, etc.

 The process is as follows:

 1. Create a separate stream that will be used for accumulating IP addresses in its blacklist.
-Set and leave it in the “Review” mode and enable the “Blacklist all IP addresses in “Review” mode” setting.
+Set and leave it in the "Review" mode and enable the "Blacklist all IP addresses in "Review" mode" setting.
 Effectively, this means that the stream will blacklist IP addresses of every visitor.

 2. Use the stream's `index.php` file as a white page for other streams as described in [Stream Chaining](tips.html#stream-chaining) above.
    This will direct all bad visitors to the blacklisting stream, making it collect their IP addresses.
-   Alternatively, you may use the stream as a white page only during the “Review” phase of other streams to exclude IP addresses of regular bots from the blacklist as it may possibly lead to false positives (please read [this chapter](filtering.html#blacklisting) for an explanation of why this may happen.)
+   Alternatively, you may use the stream as a white page only during the "Review" phase of other streams to exclude IP addresses of regular bots from the blacklist as it may possibly lead to false positives (please read [this chapter](filtering.html#blacklisting) for an explanation of why this may happen.)